What is Kidney Dialysis?

 • Access Care (Hemodialysis): If you're receiving hemodialysis, maintain good care of your vascular access site (arteriovenous fistula or graft).
 Keep the area clean and protect it from injury.

-• Create a Comfortable Space (Peritoneal Dialysis): If you're undergoing peritoneal dialysis at home, prepare a clean and organised space where you'll perform the dialysis exchanges.
+• Create a Comfortable Space (Peritoneal Dialysis): If you're undergoing peritoneal dialysis at home, prepare a clean and organized space where you'll perform the dialysis exchanges.
 Have all necessary supplies within easy reach.

 • Dress Comfortably: Wear loose and comfortable clothing to your dialysis sessions.
 If you're receiving hemodialysis, this will make it easier to access your dialysis site.

-• Arrange Transportation (Hemodialysis): If you're receiving hemodialysis at a dialysis centre, arrange transportation to and from the centre, especially if you need assistance after the treatment.
+• Arrange Transportation (Hemodialysis): If you're receiving hemodialysis at a dialysis center, arrange transportation to and from the center, especially if you need assistance after the treatment.

 • Emotional Preparation: Understand that dialysis is a significant step in managing your kidney condition.
 Connect with support groups, family, and friends to share your feelings and concerns.